-- 1. Keep the area of earthworks small.
-Stage earthworks and expose only as much ground is needed at any one time. - 2.
-Keep as much grass or natural vegetation as possible around the sides and bottom of a site.
-Do not mow or park machines or vehicles on this during the project. - 3.
-Divert runoff around the bare areas of the site using diversion bunds / channels, or contour drains.
-Details on these each of these measures can be found in the section of runoff control below. - 4.
-Install a stabilised entranceway (gravel/wooden planks etc) prior to commencing work to reduce dirt tracking onto the road. - 5.
-Retain sediment on the site.
+- 1.1 Keep the area of earthworks small.
+Stage earthworks and expose only as much ground is needed at any one time. - 1.2 Keep as much grass or natural vegetation as possible around the sides and bottom of a site.
+Do not mow or park machines or vehicles on this during the project. - 1.3 Divert runoff around the bare areas of the site using diversion bunds / channels, or contour drains.
+Details on these each of these measures can be found in the section of runoff control below.

+- 1.4 Install a stabilised entranceway (gravel/wooden planks etc) prior to commencing work to reduce dirt tracking onto the road. - 1.5 Retain sediment on the site.
 Use earth bunds, silt ponds, silt fences or haybales and install them as close to bare areas as practicable.
-Details on each of these measures can be found in the section on sediment control below. - 6.
-Take extra care near watercourses. - 7.
-Cover any soil stockpiles or stabilise with mulch or vegetation. - 8.
-Ensure that earthworks equipment is only washed in areas of the site which have appropriate sediment controls.
-Similarly do not leave muddy equipment standing on areas of the site which do not have appropriate sediment controls. - 9.
-Retain and maintain the control measures until all bare areas on the site have been protected against erosion (by concrete pad, gravel, seal, grass, vegetation etc).
-Cover bare areas as quickly as possible. - 10.
-At the building stage, install spouting, downpipes and temporary pipes as soon as the roof is on to convey roof water away from bare areas and to an erosion proof outfall.
+Details on each of these measures can be found in the section on sediment control below. - 1.6 Take extra care near watercourses. - 1.7 Retain and maintain the control measures until all bare areas on the site have been protected against erosion (by concrete pad, gravel, seal, grass, vegetation etc).
+Cover bare areas as quickly as possible. - 1.8 At the building stage, install spouting, downpipes and temporary pipes as soon as the roof is on to convey roof water away from bare areas and to an erosion proof outfall.